 To bridge these gaps, we consulted with an interprofessional advisory panel and partnered with the Centre for Effective Practice (CEP) to create the evidence-based Opioid and Pain Reduction Collaborative, which includes:

 The collaborative equips health care professionals with the information they need to work together, helping their patients manage opioid dependency.
 The CCO unanimously endorsed these tools, making it clear that chiropractors using these tools are within their scope of practice.

-To bridge these gaps, OCA implemented an evidence-based initiative in consultation with an advisory panel, which included Dr. Janice Harvey MD, CCFP(SEM), FCFP DIP.
+The advisory panel included Dr. Janice Harvey MD, CCFP(SEM), FCFP DIP.
 SPORT MED, Dr. David Dos Santos, B.Sc., D.C., FCCPOR(C), FCCO(C), Dr. Erica Weinberg, BSc, MSc, MPhil, MD, Dr. Lindsey Rebeiro, BScH, DC and Lynn K. Cooper, BES as a patient with lived experience.